BrettRD/ros-gst-bridge/README.md

 ### gst_bridge
 A ROS2 package containing a GStreamer plugin, and simple format conversions (similar goal to cv-bridge).
 The GStreamer plugin has source and sink elements that appear on the ROS graph as independent ROS nodes.
 These nodes can be configured by passing parameters via the GStreamer pipeline, and can be assigned names, namespaces, and frame_ids.
-These nodes can also be launched using gst-launch, or instantiated in pipelines inside other applications.
+These nodes can also be launched using gst-launch-1.0, or instantiated in pipelines inside other applications.
 Currently implemented are `rosaudiosink`, `rosaudiosrc`, `rosimagesink`, `rosimagesrc`, `rostextsink`, and `rostextsrc` Inspect them with `gst-inspect-1.0 --gst-plugin-path=install/gst_bridge/lib/gst_bridge/ rosaudiosink`

 ### gst_pipeline
 A ROS2 package with a collection of python scripts that handle gstreamer pipeline generation within a ROS node.
-Simplebin takes a gst-launch style pipeline descriptor and assembles basic but extremely versatile pipelines.
+Simplebin takes a gst-launch-1.0 style pipeline descriptor and assembles basic but extremely versatile pipelines.
 This collection includes a modular WebRTC signalling system and pipeline handler making it easier to get data to a browser. gst_pipeline exposes properties of gstreamer elements as parameters of the ROS2 node hosting the pipeline, allowing you to tune your pipeline on the fly.